 "We are still making decisions that result in further concentration of industrial land uses in proximity to low-income communities."

-Figure 20: Areas at risk of rising coastal groundwater because of sea-level rise
+Figure 19: Areas at risk of rising coastal groundwater because of climate-induced sea-level rise, resulting in increased risk of groundwater pollution exposure.

 Source: Plane et al., 2019, pg.
 7